Effective Window Function for Lagrangian Halos: Acknowledgments

-We thank Vincent Desjacques and Aseem Paranjape for comments on the draft and the LasDamas project \footnote{\url{http://lss.phy.vanderbilt.edu/lasdamas}} for the simulations used in this work.
-The simulations were run using a Teragrid allocation and some RPI and NYU computing resources were also used.
-KCC thanks the hospitality of the ICTP in Trieste and the theory group of CERN, where part of the work was done.
-KCC acknowledges support from the Swiss National Science Foundation.
+We thank A. Paranjape for insightful discussions, V. Desjacques for comments on an early draft of the paper, and the anonymous referee for constructive comments that improved the paper.
+We acknowledge the LasDamas project \footnote{\url{http://lss.phy.vanderbilt.edu/lasdamas}} for the simulations used in this work, which were run using a Teragrid allocation as well as other RPI and NYU computing resources.
+KCC thanks the ICTP in Trieste and the theory group of CERN, where part of the work was done, for their hospitality, and acknowledges support from the Swiss National Science Foundation and the Spanish Ministerio de Economia y Competitividad grant ESP2013-48274-C3-1-P.